pulibrary/etd_transformer/docs/process-theses.md

 5. You should now have a directory full of DSpace Simple Archive formatted export packages, and an Excel spreadsheet.
 Put the spreadsheet in the folder full of that department's theses.

 ## 2. Get the embargo data from sharepoint
 Next, you'll need the spreadsheet that contains all of the embargo data.
-Follow these instructions to export the data from sharepoint: https://docs.google.com/document/d/1CFCGR8ry29Xv55kPiJLoUmGxTZ5dzx2YaU83pJSLVcg/edit
+[Follow these instructions to export the data from sharepoint](https://docs.google.com/document/d/1CFCGR8ry29Xv55kPiJLoUmGxTZ5dzx2YaU83pJSLVcg/edit)
 Note that sharepoint only allows spreadsheet downloads from a Windows PC, so plan ahead for this.

 ## 3. Run the process